UCLL-Full-stack/ucll-full-stack-2425-project2425-project-template/README.md

 # AluVault

 With the AluValut app we want users to be able to look for and buy different aluminum cases.
-Users can login, add items to a shopping cart and see them.
-Admin can create, read, update and delete the items.

 ### Matvii Rubets / Anton Maiba